 Section 1.
-Employees may be granted up to forty (40) hours of bereavement leave, by the reason of the death in their family which shall be restricted and limited to immediate family by reason of biology, marriage, or adoption, or all degree of relatives not listed but living within the household of the employee.
-Family lineage covered by this provision:
+Employees may be granted up to forty (40) hours of paid bereavement leave, plus an additional twenty-two (22) additional unpaid hours by the reason of the death in their family which shall be restricted and limited to immediate family by reason of biology, marriage, or adoption, or all degree of relatives not listed but living within the household of the employee.
+Family covered by this provision: